git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 * Type, Number, Midi channel: Displays the received MIDI values
 * Set: Press the button to assign the received MIDI command as the MIDI trigger for the currently selected mapping slot.

-### Ex-/Import
+### Load/Save

-* Filename to ex-/import: An absolute path to the filename to store/read the current settings
+* Filename: An absolute path to the filename to automatically load when started.
-* Select: Show the files dialog of the operating system for selecting the file
-* Export: Store the current configuration into the selected file
+* Save: Store the current configuration into the selected file.
-* Import: Read the configuration from the selected file
+* Load: Load the configuration from the selected file.

 ### Keyboard / Pads